CupNoodles27/DRG-Tips-and-Tricks/README.md

 * Thorns has an internal cooldown of 0.75s.
 So it's not amazing if there's a ton of swarmers on you.
 [Source](https://deeprockgalactic.wiki.gg/wiki/Thorns)

-* [?]
-If the hiveguard glitches and won't spawn sentinels, get your whole team to stand around it and melee attack it together to unglitch it.
-[Source](https://www.reddit.com/r/DeepRockGalactic/comments/sfjl3e/im_lvl_91_and_still_learn_new_things_about_this/huq6gv5/)

 * You can permanently destroy spiky vines in the hollow bough by power attacking them.
 You can still damage them when they retract - use your pickaxe or the drills, since they’re especially weak against melee damage.
 If you use a conventional weapon, you’ll waste a lot of ammo before the vine is destroyed.
   * If you dig out the terrain from under the root of the vine, it’ll also be destroyed.